Puerto Rico Status Act

 The Puerto Rico Status Act, H.R.
 2757, was a bill introduced during the 116th United States Congress.
 The intention of the bill is to grant Puerto Rico, an unincorporated territory of the United States, admission into the Union as a state.
 The bill was originally introduced in the 116th Congress and was reintroduced as H.R.
 1522, on March 2, 2021, in the 117th Congress.
 It was referred to the House Committee on Natural Resources with last action taken on June 16, 2021.

+During the 117th United States Congress, the bill, as H.R.
+8393, passed the House on December 15, 2022, with a vote of 233–191, but died in the Senate.

 Background

 In 1898, following the conclusion of the Spanish–American War, Spain ceded the Caribbean island of Puerto Rico and its surrounding archipelago to the United States.
 Initially run by the military, from 1900 onwards measures began to be enacted giving the people of Puerto Rico a measure of local civilian government, while bringing the population more within the larger community of the United States.
 This began with the establishment of the elected House of Delegates in 1900, while in 1902 the post of Resident Commissioner was established.
 The Resident Commissioner was a non-voting member, similar to other non-voting members of the House of Representatives, intended to represent the interests of Puerto Rico in the United States Congress.
 However, unlike other territories, Puerto Rico's was not named as a "delegate", as it was argued that such a title gave an implication that the territory was on the road towards becoming a state, which was not guaranteed for possessions obtained as a result of war.
 In 1917 the Jones–Shafroth Act saw the creation of an elected Senate, as well as granting U.S. citizenship to all Puerto Ricans born after April 25, 1898.
 In 1947, the Elective Governor Act granted Puerto Rico the right to its own elected governor for the first time, while in 1950 Puerto Rico was granted the right to hold a constitutional convention, with a view to the territory having its own constitution.
 Approved in a referendum in 1952, the new Puerto Rican constitution changed the status of the territory into that of an unincorporated "Commonwealth".
 In this context, Puerto Rico is a territory that is controlled by the federal government, but in which the full provisions of the Constitution are not in force.